The day I decided to build my own “Twitter”

 I still checked Twitter maybe once a week.
 I don’t know why, perhaps out of a habit.
 I was kinda sad that all the fine folks that had heard about Mastodon didn’t make the move, but at the same time I realized I’m not here to change them.
 Each decides their own.
 For a while I returned to a Twitter myself but it didn’t last a day when I realized it’s not worth it.
 I didn’t enjoy using the platform any more, not after all the bad decisions.

-I was forced to think what Twitter really meant for me.
+I was forced to think what Twitter really meant to me.
 It meant the freedom to be what I was, to post what I think, to quickly share thoughts and ideas.
 It was based on kindness, on love and understanding.
 It was something that I could stand behind, to rely on.
 Until it wasn’t.
 No more.
 Nothing was left alive.
 (If you for some peculiar reason are wondering what I’m talking about, read: The Verge Timeline: Elon Musk bought Twitter, and here’s everything that happened next + Search Engine Journal: Elon Musk’s Twitter takeover: A timeline of events).

 I decided not to delete my Twitter account, because I care about the aesthetics of the tweet embeds in my blogs.
 Past is the past, it cannot be removed.
-Occasionally I go to Twitter to retweet pro-Mastodon stuff, anti-Twitter stuff and the tweets from my company.
-But mentally, Twitter is dead bird to me.
-Twitter is ruined.

 Mastodon is superior to Twitter by all standards.